bmurrtech/sync-scribe-studio-api/README.md

 - **Issues**: [GitHub Issues](https://github.com/bmurrtech/sync-scribe-studio/issues)
 - **Discussions**: [GitHub Discussions](https://github.com/bmurrtech/sync-scribe-studio/discussions)

+## Attribution

+This project is based on concepts from Stephen G. Pope's **No-Code Architect Tool Kit** but is an independent implementation and is not affiliated with or endorsed by Stephen G. Pope or his original work.

+## Disclaimer

+**USE AT YOUR OWN RISK**: This software is provided "as is" without warranty of any kind.
+The authors and contributors assume no liability for any damages, losses, or consequences arising from the use of this API.
+Users are responsible for ensuring compliance with applicable laws and regulations when using this software.

 ## License

 This project is licensed under the [GNU General Public License v2.0 (GPL-2.0)](LICENSE).

 ---

-*Sync Scribe Studio API - Advanced media processing and transcription toolkit.*
+**Made with ❤️ for humanity** | *Sync Scribe Studio API - Advanced media processing and transcription toolkit.*